BassedWarrior/A01027983_TC2005B/Data Bases/Tareas/Pokemon TCG/README.md

 It has the following attributes:

-- deck\_id: used for identification.
+- deck\_id  TINYINT UNSIGNED: used for identification.
-- username: player to which the deck belongs.
+- username VARCHAR(17): player to which the deck belongs.
-- name: displayed name for easier identification.
+- name VARCHAR(25): displayed name for easier identification.

 ### Pokemon Card